matrix-org/matrix-rich-text-editor/platforms/ios/lib/WysiwygComposer/README.md

 # WysiwygComposer

-This package contains most of the source code powering our WYSIWYG editor.
+This package contains most of the source code powering our rich text editor.

 It is composed of:
 * Static libraries generated from Rust, packaged in a XCFramework.